almachelouche/middleman/content/email/IN/prospect/017/figo&aspire.md

         4. Interest rate of 7.99% per annum is available at select dealership across India, if financed through Ford Credit India Private Limited ("Ford Credit") and cannot be exchanged for cash.
         <br />
         <br />
-        5. he finance is at the sole discretion of Ford Credit.
+        5. The finance is at the sole discretion of Ford Credit.
 This offer is applicable for booking done between 1st September 2017 to 30th September 2017 with full payment on or before September 30, 2017.
         <br />
         <br />
         6. Colors are indicative only and may vary due to printing constraints.
 Accessories shown may not be part of standard fitment.